sarkaramrit2/gatling-solr/README.md

 The parameters needs to specified in index.config.properties:

-indexFilePath -- absolute path to file to be indexed, allowed CSV, TSV numBatchesPerUser -- total batches of docs per user / concurrent thread, default maxNumUsers -- max number of users to be ramped up for testing, default minNumUsers -- min number of users for testing before ramping, default totalTimeInMinutes -- total time the users will make requests, default indexBatchSize -- total docs per batch for each users, default zkHost -- zookeeper string of the solr cluster, default defaultCollection -- collection docs to be indexed to, default header -- field names to be indexed in order, default header.sep -- separator for header to be split to generate field names, default fieldValues.sep -- separator each line in index file to be split on numClients -- total number of CloudSolrClients need to be used for testing
+indexFilePath -- absolute path to file to be indexed, allowed CSV, TSV. numBatchesPerUser -- total batches of docs per user / concurrent thread, default. maxNumUsers -- max number of users to be ramped up for testing, default. minNumUsers -- min number of users for testing before ramping, default. totalTimeInMinutes -- total time the users will make requests, default. indexBatchSize -- total docs per batch for each users, default. zkHost -- zookeeper string of the solr cluster, default. defaultCollection -- collection docs to be indexed to, default. header -- field names to be indexed in order, default. header.sep -- separator for header to be split to generate field names, default. fieldValues.sep -- separator each line in index file to be split on. numClients -- total number of CloudSolrClients need to be used for testing.

 The parameters needs to specified in query.config.properties:

-queryFeederSource -- absolute path to file to be used for feeding queries numQueriesPerUser -- total number of queries per user maxNumUsers -- max number of users to be ramped up for testing, default minNumUsers -- min number of users for testing before ramping, default totalTimeInMinutes -- total time the users will make requests, default basequery -- query string with defaults specified zkHost -- zookeeper string of the solr cluster, default defaultCollection -- collection docs to be indexed to, default numClients -- total number of CloudSolrClients need to be used for testing
+queryFeederSource -- absolute path to file to be used for feeding queries. numQueriesPerUser -- total number of queries per user. maxNumUsers -- max number of users to be ramped up for testing, default. minNumUsers -- min number of users for testing before ramping, default. totalTimeInMinutes -- total time the users will make requests, default. basequery -- query string with defaults specified. zkHost -- zookeeper string of the solr cluster, default. defaultCollection -- collection docs to be indexed to, default. numClients -- total number of CloudSolrClients need to be used for testing.

 Sample property files available here.

 Sample Simulation scala files available here.

-QuerySimulation
+#### QuerySimulation
-IndexV2Simulation
+#### IndexV2Simulation

 # Gatling Solr Docker